open-telemetry/opentelemetry-dotnet-instrumentation/docs/internal/continuous-profiler.md

 ### Requirements

 * .NET 6.0 or higher (`ICorProfilerInfo12` available in runtime).
-Technically it could be `ICorProfiler10`, and .NET Core 3.1/.NET 5.0, but these versions are not supported by OpenTelemetry .NET AutoInstrumentation.
-* .NET Framework is not supported. `ICorProfiler10` nor `ICorProfiler12`
+* .NET Framework is not supported, as `ICorProfiler10` and `ICorProfiler12` are not available in .NET Fx.

-  are not available in .NET Fx.
+Note that `ICorProfiler10` can be used, but .NET Core 3.1 or .NET 5.0 aren't supported by the OpenTelemetry .NET Automatic Instrumentation.

 ### Enable the profiler